 Location: Roseau, Dominica

-My day as skipper was a long full day indeed, it began by waking everyone up at 6:30, slightly earlier than normal as the days agenda had an amazing hike to a boiling lake planned.
-Luckily a filling breakfast of waffles was prepared to get the group fueled and ready, this is however where my day with the group ended as a days worth of boat projects was in store for me, ranging from routine maintenance of the boat, checks on safety equipment, touching up paint and varnish and general tinkering to help keep the boat going……..This is where I will pass it off to the Co-Skipper of the day Hunter who actually went on the hike and will have far more insight of the groups activity and some awesome pictures and stories of the day………….
+My day as skipper was a long full day; indeed, it began by waking everyone up at 6:30, slightly earlier than normal, as the day’s agenda had an amazing hike to a boiling lake planned.
+Luckily a filling breakfast of waffles was prepared to get the group fueled and ready.
+This is, however, where my day with the group ended as days worth of boat projects was in store for me, ranging from routine maintenance of the boat, checks on safety equipment, touching up paint and varnish, and general tinkering to help keep the boat going……..This is where I will pass it off to the Co-Skipper of the day Hunter who actually went on the hike and will have far more insight into the group’s activity and some awesome pictures and stories of the day………….

 Related VoyageView All Voyages

 Our spring Caribbean voyage covers the length of the Lesser Antilles, allowing us to spend plenty of time exploring both above and below the Caribbean Sea.
 Unique to this program is that we end by challenging crews from around the globe at the world-renowned Antigua Classic Yacht Regatta.Availability: Three spaces View Details